How to Create Your Own Halloween Image for Facebook

 The application that we are going to use today to create this personalized Halloween eCard or image is called Over.
 It’s available on the App Store*.
 Over is an amazing application — it not only has filters to edit your image, but also provides overlays which are ready to use and make your image look awesome.

-*All Assets, applications, resources used in this Article are available for personal use, and the links are shared in the resources section.
+*All assets, applications, and resources used in this article are available for personal use, and the links are shared in the resources section.

 Starting Our New Project - Tap +

 So tap open your new photo editing app and select a picture.
 The one I’ve used is an image available on Pixabay.com.
 But of course, you should use your personal image.
 One that shows your darker side.
 Simple makeup tricks could make you the perfect model for your Halloween image.
 Think smudged red lipsticks or blackened lips with Kohl going from the corner of your lips to your eyes!
 Then practice a scary expression in the mirror.
 It could be extra wide eyes or a cunning smile or a combination of both.
 And then click the scary selfie.
 Don't forget to observe it carefully because in case you're looking funny instead of scary, it's better you know it before anyone else does.

 So once you have your selfie, load it in Over by taping the plus symbol at the top.